Explore how your team can use Hiver.

 4. HappyFox

-HappyFox also makes it very easy for employees across the organization to submit queries and requests – through an embedded request submission form.
+HappyFox also makes it easy for employees across the organization to submit queries and requests – through an embedded request submission form.

-HappyFox subscription pricing plans:
+HappyFox pricing plans:

-• Base: $14 per user per month
+• Basic: $14 per user per month

 • Team: $69 per user per month